 If you want access to your student's records, it is a decision that you and your student need to discuss before the beginning of the semester and/or before any problems arise.

-Student Consent to Release Educational Records

-Students have the right to release educational and financial record to a third party by filling out an "Authorize Release Information" form.
-This form is located in the student's MyBarton online account and can be found by clicking on the "Student Services" tab.
-Students logging in to their MyBarton account with his/her Barton username and password will serve as their electronic signature or the form may be picked up in the Kirkman Visitor Center.
+Student Consent to Release Educational Records Students have the right to release educational and financial record to a third party by filling out an "Authorize Release Information" form.
+This form is located in the student's PAWS online account and can be found by clicking on the "Student" tab.
+Students logging in to their PAWS account with his/her Barton Student ID and pin number will serve as their electronic signature or the form may be picked up in the Kirkman Visitor Center.
 The information will be sent to the Office of Enrollment Services and entered into the college's computer system (Banner).

-Directions for a student wishing to grant release of educational records to a 3rd Party:

-- 1) Log in to MyBarton using your Barton username (Barton Student ID) and password - 2) Click on the "Student Services" tab - 3) Click on "Authorize Release of Information" - 4) Read information and then click on "Click here to Proceed with authorizations" - 5) Select "Create Authorized Individuals" (You can also view and update authorized 3rd Party information from this screen) - 6) Follow the steps as illustrated below:
+Directions for a student wishing to grant release of educational records to a 3rd Party: - 1) Log in to PAWS using your Barton Student ID and pin number - 2) Click on the "Student" tab - 3) Click on "Authorize Release of Information" - 4) Read information and then click on "Click here to Proceed with authorizations" - 5) Select "Create Authorized Individuals" (You can also view and update authorized 3rd Party information from this screen) - 6) Follow the steps as illustrated below: